Shinkrbs/obsidian_notes/002 Courses/Data Mining/006 - Regression.md

 ---
 ## MSE Formula for Excel

+**Mean Squared Error (MSE)**: is an estimate that measures the average squared difference between the estimated values and the actual values of a data distribution.
+It calculates the average squared differences between the points and the regression line.
+That is, the mean of the squares of the residuals.

 - Find Difference: ` Difference = Forecasted - Actual`
 - Square the Difference and find Average to get MSE: `MSE = Average(Difference * Difference)`